 We sat down with Andreas Wuchner of Credit Suisse to learn about his view on risk and practical risk management approaches in a large bank.

 Traceable> Please, introduce yourself.

 Mr. Wuchner> My name is Andreas Wuchner and I spend my last 26 years on focusing on Cyber Security and IT Risk for large scale global organizations.

-Traceable> Based on your previous experience and Credit Swiss, what does risk mean to a data-driven organization?
+Traceable> Based on your previous experience and Credit Suisse, what does risk mean to a data-driven organization?
 Does it need to be handled by a dedicated corporate organization like a chief risk officer?

 Mr. Wuchner> Operational Risk management and especially IT Risk and Cyber Risk are very important duties of a financial service organisation.
 It is not a question of if, it has to be done and each regulator expects you to have this managed and under control.
 Other industries may not have regulations making it mandatory but risk management is a fundamental element of proper management.
 For a bank it needs to be managed by an appropriate and independent organisation.
 In SMB companies I can easily see it being included in an existing governance structure.

 Traceable> What is the connection between risk and cybersecurity?
 Should risk reduction be a part of a CISO’s mission?

 Mr. Wuchner> Cyber risks are ops risks.
 Each CISO needs to know his control effectiveness and the resulting risks given the actual threat landscape they face.
 To manage risks, remediate them, accept them, defer or insure them, is a responsibility of each CISO.

 Traceable> How do you assess risk in the context of the software operations, software modules and APIs?